Explore your training options and get exclusive tuition discounts Get Started

 Hope you can explain why I can do this all without having not a single __init__.py in my project…

-2. Avatar Geert Vancompernolle says:
+2. Geert Vancompernolle says:

 OK… I just now saw that with Python3 there’s no need anymore for __init__.py files.
 That explains why it’s working for me, since I’m using Python3…